beezwax/fmrest-ruby/README.md

 and `:password`, but fmrest-ruby has many other options you can pass when setting up a connection (see [full list](#full-list-of-available-options) below).

-If you're using FileMaker Cloud you may need to pass `:fmid_token` instead of the regular `:username` and `:password`.
+If you're using FileMaker Cloud and are getting your Claris ID token manually you can pass `:fmid_token` instead of the regular `:username` and `:password`.
 See the [main document on connecting to FileMaker Cloud](docs/FileMakerCloud.md) for more info.

 `:ssl` and `:proxy` are forwarded to the underlying [Faraday](https://github.com/lostisland/faraday) connection.
 You can use this